Brown-University-Library/django-shibboleth-remoteuser/README.md

     )
     ```

   * Add the Django Shibboleth middleware.
     You must add the django.contrib.auth.middleware.ShibbolethRemoteUserMiddleware to the MIDDLEWARE_CLASSES setting after the django.contrib.auth.middleware.AuthenticationMiddleware.
-For example.
+    For example:

    ```python
     MIDDLEWARE_CLASSES = (
     ...